sessionm/ios-smp-example/README.md

 ## Loyalty Cards

-This app showcases how to use SessionM SDK to link and unlink loyalty cards to a user's account.
+This app showcases how to use the SessionM SDK to link and unlink loyalty cards to a user's account.

 API Docs: https://mmc.sessionm.com/docs/mmc-sdk/#loyalty-card-linking